Kevin Foster (politician): Early life and career

-Kevin Foster was born in Plymouth, Devon on 31 December 1978 to Michael and Linda Foster.
+Kevin Foster was born on 31 December 1978 in Plymouth.
 His early education was at the community school Hele's School.
-Foster studied law at the University of Warwick (LLB, 2000; LLM, 2001).
+Foster then studied law at the University of Warwick, graduating with an LLB in 2000 and an LLM in 2001.
 After graduating from university, he worked in the West Midlands as a paralegal and secretary for a number of firms.

-Foster stood successfully as the Conservative candidate in the Cheylesmore ward of Coventry City Council in 2002.
+Foster stood as the Conservative candidate in the Cheylesmore ward of Coventry City Council in 2002.
 He was re-elected in 2004, 2007 and 2011.
 He served as Leader of the opposition for two years in Coventry, before standing down in 2013 to contest the 2015 general election in Torbay.